gregkocher/xgboost-interp/README.md

 *California Housing dataset - shows MedInc (median income) as the most important feature*

 #### 4. Marginal Impact
 Feature-specific prediction changes across all splits in the model.
+Shows how the model's prediction changes in different ranges of a feature based on the tree structure alone (no data required).
+The step function displays the marginal prediction change at each threshold, with color intensity indicating the magnitude of impact.

 ![Marginal Impact](docs/images/marginal_impact_petal_length.png)
-*Iris dataset - detailed view of how petal length splits affect predictions*
+*Iris dataset - marginal impact of petal length on class 2 probability.
+Strong positive impact in the 3-4.5cm range (darker green) indicates higher probability for class 2 (virginica).
+Negative impact below 3cm (red) suggests lower probability.
+The step function shows exact prediction changes at each split threshold across all 150 trees.*

 #### 5. Partial Dependence Plot (PDP)
 Shows how predictions change as a feature varies, with ICE curves for individual samples.